jcd2k/Regex_Tutorial/Develop/gist-template.md

 With this being said, you'll spare yourself from having to manually copy elements by simply using a quantifier, allowing you to work more efficiently.

+Quantifier examples:

+xyz*        matches a string that has xy followed by zero or more z xyz+        matches a string that has xy followed by one or more z xyz?        matches a string that has xy followed by zero or one z

 ### Grouping Constructs

 In Regex, grouping is exactly how it sounds, it allows you to group together various elements inside of rounded brackets or parentheses.
 Much like a math equation, whatever Regex function is applied from outside of the group will be applied to each individual element inside of the group.
 As previously stated, the two ways to create a group are: